Every Monday: 9:30-11:00 AM

 We at the Shepherd’s Pantry are very grateful and thankful for the incredible outpouring of support from this community with donations of non-perishable food items and cash.
 Right now we could also use help with donations of the following nonperishable items:

-Cash donations are used to buy fresh produce and eggs for our families in addition to non-perishables.
+Cash donations are used to buy milk, fresh produce and eggs for our families in addition to non-perishables.

 Note: Due to regulations we cannot accept expired items for donation.

 Donations may be dropped off Monday – Thursday 9am – 4pm at the St. Matthew’s Church Parish Hall in Windham, NH.

 Also Shaw’s Supermarket in Windham, NH has a donation box at the store exit.
 Please consider purchasing and dropping off a donation for The Shepherd’s Pantry at the Shaw’s exit.
 We greatly appreciate any donations.

 Click on the Donate button for more information or to make a cash donation.
 If you have any questions, please contact us.